KasunWijeratne/workflow-builder/README.md

 ## Run tasks

-To run the dev server for your app, use:
+To run the dev server for your app,

+Make sure the correct variables are setup in the `.env` file in `apps/main`

+...then use:

 ```sh
 npx nx serve main